 Two women asked to move on by police at an environmental protest demonstration rally

 PS and ER were at an environmental protest in Sydney where they were apprehended by police.
 The police claimed that they had issued a move on direction to the demonstrators, however that was subject to debate.
 Police put them in a vehicle and took them to Newtown Police Station.
-There, each of them were asked to remove all of their clothes whilst they were in the dock location.
+There, Police asked each of them to remove all of their clothes whilst they were in the dock location.

 Unlawful arrest and illegal strip search by police

 O’Brien Criminal & Civil Solicitors filed proceedings in the District Court of New South Wales alleging that PS and ER had suffered unlawfully arrest and battery during the arrest and strip search.